Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Introduction

-In this paper, we report \textit{spectroscopic} measurements of the amplitude \textit{and} anisotropy of 2PA in GaAs, GaP, and Si using \textit{two}-beam pump-probe modulation spectroscopy.
-In this technique the 1 kHz pulse train from a tunable fs OPA is split into a pump beam that is chopped at a sub-harmonic of its repetition rate and focused loosely into the samples and a weak sychronized probe beam of the same $\lambda$ that intersects the central portion of the pump beam path at a small angle inside the sample.
+In this paper, we report \textit{spectroscopic} measurements of the amplitude \textit{and} anisotropy of degenerate 2PA in GaAs, GaP, and Si using \textit{two}-beam pump-probe modulation spectroscopy.\cite{shank,dvorak} In this technique the 1 kHz pulse train from a tunable fs OPA is split into a pump beam that is chopped at a sub-harmonic of its repetition rate and focused loosely into the samples and a weak sychronized probe beam of the same wavelength that intersects the central portion of the pump beam path at a small angle inside the sample.
 Although alignment is more complicated, 2-beam 2PA offers two advantages over single-beam measurements.
 First, by detecting pump-induced probe transmission changes with lock-in techniques, the setup becomes sensitive to sub-1\% absorption, excited by pump intensity $< 1$ GW cm$^{-2}$.
-Competiting higher-order nonlinearities are therby more effectively avoided than in single-beam measurements at higher intensity.
-Second, by scanning the time delay $\Delta t$ between pump and probe pulses, the shape of the resulting cross-correlation signal reveals signatures of competing nonlinear processes such as FCA, 3PA, and 2-beam pump-probe coupling, when present.
-Absence of such signatures provides strong \textit{in-situ} evidence that data is being acquired in a pure 2PA regime.
-From combined measurements of 2PA amplitude and anistropy spectra, we obtain not only $\beta(\omega)$, as in past work, but anisotropy parameters $\sigma(\omega)$ and $\eta(\omega)$ as well, enabling us to extract complete $\mathrm{Im}\{\chi^{(3)}(\omega)\}$ spectra of GaAs, GaP, and Si near their respective 2PA band edges for the first time. $\mathrm{Im}\{\chi^{(3)}(\omega)\}$ spectra will ultimately be better suited than $\beta(\omega)$ alone for quantitative comparison with first-principles calculations.
+The magnitude of 2PA in co-polarized beams is also doubled relative to the single-beam case.\cite{dvorak, sheikbahae3} Competing higher-order nonlinearities are therby more effectively avoided than in single-beam measurements at higher intensity.
+Second, by scanning the time delay $\Delta t$ between pump and probe pulses, the shape of the resulting cross-correlation signal reveals signatures of competing nonlinear processes such as FCA, 3PA,\cite{benis} and 2-beam pump-probe coupling, when present.
+Absence of such signatures, i.e. an instantaneous or nearly-instantaneous cross-correlation response, provides strong \textit{in-situ} evidence that data is being acquired in a pure 2PA regime.
+From combined measurements of 2PA amplitude and anistropy spectra, we obtain not only degenerate $\beta(\omega)$, as in past work, but anisotropy parameter $\sigma(\omega)$ and $\eta(\omega)$ as well, enabling us to extract complete $\mathrm{Im}\{\chi^{(3)}(\omega)\}$ spectra of GaAs, GaP, and Si near their respective 2PA band edges for the first time. $\mathrm{Im}\{\chi^{(3)}(\omega)\}$ spectra are ultimately better suited than $\beta(\omega)$ alone for quantitative comparison with first-principles calculations.

 The paper is organized as follows: Section \ref{sec:theory} adapts the standard theory of single-beam 2PA to the current 2-beam context, expands it to include 2PA anisotropy, and defines approximations used in our data analysis.
 Section \ref{sec:experiment} describes our 2-beam experimental setup, presents and discusses experimental results, and examines anomalies and limitations of this technique.
 Section \ref{sec:discussion} summarizes our main findings.